lotrekagency/lotrek-UI/README.md

 Once you're done with your work, submit a pull request.

 ### Built with
-NuxtJS, Vue, rollup.js and some good old HTML, CSS and JS
+NuxtJS, Vue, rollup.js and some good old HTML, CSS and JS.
+Resetting CSS with normalize.css.

 ### Copyright and license
 lotrekagency/lotrek-UI is licensed under the MIT License